perryflynn/lirou/README.md

 - [ath10k does not change country code](./README-wifi.md)
 - nftables sets always masquerade on default gateway
 - [systemd-networkd does not reload changed netdevs](https://github.com/systemd/systemd/issues/9627)
+- `IPv4Forwarding` in networkd does not work
+- Initial `lirou-apply.sh` breaks network connectivity in the middle of the playbook execution when current network was configured by ifupdown

 ## Install